-- More vulnerable developments such as residential and education facilities should not be permitted in FZ3b. - All development should be directed away from the north- east and south of the site to areas of lower flood risk. - See Report section 5.3 for finished floor levels requirements. - Future defence raisings are required in line with the TE2100 Plan crest levels guidance.
+- All development should be directed away from the north- east and south of the site to areas of lower flood risk. - See Report section 5.3 for finished floor levels requirements. - Future defence raisings are required in line with the TE2100 Plan crest levels guidance.
 They must consider the lifetime of the development and the status of current flood defence crest levels in the site-specific FRA. - If new basements are proposed they must submit a site specific FRA in line with Article 4 direction on basement development.
-Self-contained residential basements and bedrooms at basement level will not be permitted. - See section 5.5 of the report for Thames tidal requirements. - See section 5.6 of the report for Ordinary watercourse requirements. - Develop Flood Warning and Emergency Plans for the site. - Include appropriate flood resistance or resilience measures to address predicted flood depths. - Site users should be signed up to EA's Flood Warning Service.
+Self-contained residential basements and bedrooms at basement level will not be permitted. - See section 5.5 of the report for Thames tidal requirements. - See section 5.6 of the report for Ordinary watercourse requirements. - Develop Flood Warning and Emergency Plans for the site. - Include appropiate flood resistance or resilience measures to address predicted flood depths. - Site users should be signed up to EA's Flood Warning Service.

 Risk Assessment

 Parameter 3.33% AEP 1% AEP 0.1% AEP Units

 Min.
-Depth 0.00-0.15 0.00-0.15 0.00.0.15 m
+Depth 0.00-0.15 0.00-0.15 0.00-0.15 m

 Max.
 Depth 0.60-0.90 0.90-1.20 >1.20 m

 Max.
 Velocity 0.00-0.25 0.5-1.00 >2.00 m/s

 Max.
 Hazard 0.50-0.75 >2.00 >2.00 N/A

-The 0.1% annual probability extent represents the potential climate change adjusted impact of current risk
+\The 0.1% annual probability extent represents the potential climate change adjusted impact of current risk

-- Surface water is predicted to pool at the south west corner of the site. - The flood extent, depth and velocity are predicted to increase with climate change. - A large proportion of the site, north of the sports grounds are not predicted to be at risk from surface water. - The site is located in a critical drainage area Figure 3 RoFSW Flood Depth Map
+- Surface water is predicted to pool at the south-west corner of the site. - The flood extent, depth and velocity are predicted to increase with climate change. - A large proportion of the site, north of the sports grounds are not predicted to be at risk from surface water. - The site is located in a critical drainage area